AstraZeneca pain weighs on FTSE, Diageo makes merry after results

 "That environment probably exacerbated the fall we are seeing in Astra and some of the other shares as well."

-It was better news for mid cap pharma stock Indivior , whose shares surged 17.6 percent to the top of the European index after it reported first-quarter earnings, with Jefferies analysts highlighting a boost to the firm's operating leverage from a stronger U.S. market.
+It was better news for mid cap pharma stock Indivior , whose shares surged more than 12 percent after reporting first quarter earnings, with Jefferies analysts highlighting a boost to the firm's operating leverage from a stronger U.S. market.

-News that miner Anglo American would resume dividend payments six months early helped its shares add around 3 percent.
+News that miner Anglo American would resume dividend payment six months early helped its shares add around 3 percent.